Liturgy of the Hours

-Prayer of the Divine Office is an obligation undertaken by priests and deacons intending to become priests, while deacons intending to remain deacons are obliged to recite only a part.
+Praying the Divine Office is an obligation undertaken by priests and deacons intending to become priests, while deacons intending to remain deacons are obliged to recite only a part.
 The constitutions of religious institutes generally oblige their members to celebrate at least parts and in some cases to do so jointly ("in choir").
 Consecrated virgins take the duty to celebrate the liturgy of hours with the rite of consecration.
-Within the Latin Church, the lay faithful "are encouraged to recite the divine office, either with the priests, or among themselves, or even individually", though there is no obligation for them to do so.
+Within the Latin Church, the faithful "are encouraged to recite the divine office, either with the priests, or among themselves, or even individually", though there is no obligation for them to do so.
 The laity may oblige themselves to pray the Liturgy of the Hours or part of it by a personal vow.

 The present official form of the entire Liturgy of the Hours of the Roman Rite is that contained in the four-volume Latin-language publication Liturgia Horarum, the first edition of which appeared in 1971.
 English and other vernacular translations were soon produced and were made official for their territories by the competent episcopal conferences.
 For Catholics in primarily Commonwealth nations, the three-volume Divine Office, which uses a range of different English Bibles for the readings from Scripture, was published in 1974.
 The four-volume Liturgy of the Hours, with Scripture readings from the New American Bible, appeared in 1975 with approval from the United States Conference of Catholic Bishops.
 The 1989 English translation of the Ceremonial of Bishops includes in Part III instructions on the Liturgy of the Hours which the bishop presides, for example the vesper on major solemnities.